-Its a little run down, a little dirty looking, and at first look there appears to be plenty of shady looking characters hanging around the front.
-But fortunately they turn out to be harmless locals that are either living or working in the building, the building is also home to many businesses.
+It’s a little run down, a little dirty looking, and at first look there appears to be plenty of shady looking characters hanging around the front.
+But fortunately, they turn out to be harmless locals that are either living or working in the building, the building is also home to many businesses.

-The entry could do with a real good clean, or refurbish, but fortunately the hostels are much cleaner than the entry hallway!
-In the hallway you’ll also find tailors, phone shops selling sim and calling cards, shops selling luggage and also traditional chinese clothes.
+The entry could do with a real good clean or refurbish, but fortunately, the hostels are much cleaner than the entry hallway!
+In the hallway, you’ll also find tailors, phone shops selling sim and calling cards, shops selling luggage and also traditional Chinese clothes.
 They don’t wait in their shops for business to come to them either, most shop staff are out the front touting their goods and trying to lure you into their shops.
-Calls of ‘tailored suit, shirts, copy watches sir…’ can become annoying, but they are friendly, and many speak english so they can actually be helpful in rare instances.
+Calls of ‘tailored suit, shirts, copy watches sir…’ can become annoying, but they are friendly, and many speak English so they can actually be helpful in rare instances.

-There is a pair of elevators at the middle of the building and a pair towards the rear, the ones at the rear are mostly used by businesses moving goods up and down.
+There is a pair of elevators in the middle of the building and a pair towards the rear, the ones at the rear are mostly used by businesses moving goods up and down.
 Both sets can quite often be busy, and it’s worth noting that they are turned off at ten pm, although the ones at the rear still seem to work later in the night.

-Lilys Guest House is located on the 11th floor and Lily herself speaks english and seems very helpful and friendly too, I saw the room but did not stay there as I had already booked at Cosmic Guest House.
+Lilys Guest House is located on the 11th floor and Lily herself speaks English and seems very helpful and friendly too, I saw the room but did not stay there as I had already booked at Cosmic Guest House.
 I think Lilys Guest House would be ok to stay at as the bathrooms may have been a little bigger and being at the rear of the building there may not be so much road noise from the busy Nathan Rd.

-Nathan Road is a busy arterial that runs up the center of Kowloon, so there’s plenty of traffic noise, I made good use of my ear plugs, which are a necessity in China anyway, and the hum from the air conditioner helps to drown out the noise…
+Nathan Road is a busy arterial that runs up the center of Kowloon, so there’s plenty of traffic noise, I made good use of my earplugs which are a necessity in China anyway, and the hum from the air conditioner helps to drown out the noise…

 The Cosmic Guest House has a free left luggage room, free internet, a laundry service which looked to be reasonably priced.

-On the same block as the Mirador Mansion is a Seven Eleven, a little expensive but they have a small range of beers, snacks and goods for other basic needs, walking down Mody Rd you’ll find the new K11 building which has a coffee shop, restaurant and some other shops.
-Along the nearby Hart Avenue you’ll find the Panorama Hotel which has a bar and restaurant at the top featuring a wonderful view over Hong Kong city and the harbour, drinks and food are pricey but it’s a classy place with an amazing view.
+On the same block as the Mirador Mansion is a Seven Eleven, a little expensive but they have a small range of beers, snacks, and goods for other basic needs, walking down Mody Rd you’ll find the new K11 building which has a coffee shop, restaurant and some other shops.
+Along the nearby Hart Avenue, you’ll find the Panorama Hotel which has a bar and restaurant at the top featuring a wonderful view over Hong Kong city and the harbour, drinks and food are pricey but it’s a classy place with an amazing view.

 A reasonable walk away is the Hong Kong Museum of History And the Hong Kong Science Museum, near to that is Tsim Sha Tsui Centre, and there’s a load of bars on the nearby Prat Avenue.
-There’s more bars and clubs in Tsim Sha Tsui near Grandville Square and also some shops and some great little cheap eateries.
+There are more bars and clubs in Tsim Sha Tsui near Grandville Square and also some shops and some great little cheap eateries.

 Possibly the best feature is the closeness to the harbour, it’s only a short walk and your there, where you can get on a Star Ferry, go to the Hong Kong Science Museum, the Hong Kong Art Gallery, walk along the Avenue of the Stars and watch the Symphony of Light Show.